neighborhoods/ThrowableDiagnosticComponent/README.md

     template: ThrowableDiagnostic/Decorator/PrimaryActorName/Factory.service.yml
 ```

-You need to edit the `PrimaryActorName/ThrowableDiagnostic/Builder.service.yml` and `PrimaryActorName/ThrowableDiagnostic/Decorator.php` files.
-Before doing so move the files from your fabrication folder to the source folder.
+Move the `PrimaryActorName/ThrowableDiagnostic/CustomDecoratorName.php` file from your fabrication folder to the source folder and write you custom diagnostic logic.

+#### Decorator implementation templates

+Instead of the dummy decorator implementation template, more elaborate implementation templates are available.
+To use one of them change the template value of the `<PrimaryActorName>.php` in the `CustomDecoratorName.buphalo.v1.fabrication.yml` file.

+Alternatives include
+* ThrowableDiagnostic/Decorator/MessageBasedDecorator.php

-### Protean Container
+## Protean Container

 When using a Symfony DI based container to resolve a service aware of the `ThrowableDiagnostic` builder factory, make sure it searches the source folder of this package.